daremes/au-plugin-template/README.md

 ### Prerequisites

-- A local checkout of [JUCE](https://github.com/juce-framework/JUCE) (6.1 or later recommended).
 - CMake 3.15+
 - A C++17 compatible compiler (Xcode, Visual Studio, or clang/gcc toolchain).
 - For AU builds, macOS with Xcode command-line tools installed.

-### Configure JUCE path
+### Configure JUCE dependency

-By default the project expects JUCE to live inside a `JUCE/` directory next to the project root.
-You can override this by specifying `-DJUCE_DIR=/path/to/JUCE` when invoking CMake.
+By default the CMake project will download JUCE (tag `7.0.9`) automatically via `FetchContent`.
+If you already have a local JUCE checkout, pass its path through `-DJUCE_DIR=/path/to/JUCE` when invoking CMake (relative paths are resolved from the build directory).

 ```
 git clone https://github.com/juce-framework/JUCE.git
+cmake -DJUCE_DIR=/absolute/or/relative/path/to/JUCE ..
 ```

 ### Build steps